 Improving your website features for mobile use allows customers to pay for items in their carts without having to re-enter financial information every time they make a purchase.
 Digital wallets are your best bet if you want to make checkout easy and convenient for your customers.

-In the example above, you can see that Huckberry offers their customers different payment options.
+In the example above, you can see that Huckberry offers its customers different payment options.
 This includes Visa and Mastercard, American Express, and Discover.

 How safe are the personal information users’ entrust you with?
-Until you guarantee you mobile visitors that their personal information is safe with you, they won’t convert.
+Until you guarantee your mobile visitors that their personal information is safe with you, they won’t convert.